 I love using technology in the classroom.
-There are so many amazing educational resources out there but while I was still in the classroom, I felt like I didn’t have the time to explore to find what I needed.
+There are so many amazing educational resources out there, but I felt like I didn’t have the time to explore to find what I needed while I was still in the classroom.
 That’s why I’m sharing my favorites with you today.
 Check out these 5 free quiz websites!

 Kahoot was one of my first discoveries for quiz websites back when I taught 4th grade.
 It has a huge library of user-made quizzes on various topics.
 Students absolutely LOVE Kahoot because they can play against each other.
 Best for use with a BYOD classroom or a 2:1 classroom (so students can pair up).

 Tips: Filter your search results for “created by teachers” and “created for school” to weed out potentially inappropriate quizzes.
 Also, always preview the WHOLE quiz ahead of time.
 I will typically duplicate a quiz so I can go through and edit it.
 I remove things I don’t want in the quiz.
 Having the copy added to my personal library allows me to reuse the quizzes each year, too!